GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Artificial intelligence is the science of making machines do things that would require intelligence if done by men.
+> ### Thus it is observable that the buildings which a single architect has planned and executed, are generally more elegant and commodious than those which several have attempted to improve.
 >
-> ~ *Marvin Minsky*
+> ~ *René Descartes*

 ---
 ## 🏎 Quick Facts